CompTIA Network+ (N10-008)

 - how much time you have to study daily or weekly

-For most certification exam takers, the length of time spent taking a training course, studying, and completing practice exams, averaged at about 12 weeks.
+For most Network+ exam takers, the length of time spent taking an online training course, studying, and completing practice exams averaged at about 12 weeks.
 However, that timeframe can vary widely.
-For example, someone who has been working with networking technologies for an extended amount of time but hasn't yet taken the certification exam, may only need a month or so to brush up and study the latest technologies.
+For example, someone who has been working with networking concepts and technologies for an extended amount of time may only need a month or so to brush up and study the latest technologies.
 For someone who has worked in the industry for less than a year, it may take significantly longer.
-While much of the exam is multiple choice questions, there are also performance-based questions that require you to perform a specific task or solve a specific problem in a simulated environment.
-You can see why someone with more work experience may not need to study for as long as someone with less.
-The important thing to make sure of before you sit the exam is that you are able to complete practice exams within the allotted time period of 90 minutes, and that you score 90% or higher.
-Then, when you actually take the Network+ exam, you won't have any difficulty earning a passing score (720 out of 100-900).

 What Types of Jobs Will CompTIA Network+ Certification Prepare Me For?

-CompTIA Network+ certification can open the doors for a wide range of in-demand IT business opportunities.
+The Network+ certification can open the doors for a wide range of in-demand IT business opportunities.
 Becoming Network+ certified is a step in the right direction for a career in either networking or telecommunications.
-Many reputable corporations require that job candidates are Network+ certified professionals, including Apple, Cisco, Dell, Hewlett-Packard, Intel, and Novell, and Microsoft includes Network+ certification in their Microsoft Certified Systems Administrator (MCSA) certification program, which offers an advantage in the current job market.
+Many reputable corporations require that job candidates are Network+ certified professionals, including Apple, Cisco, Dell, Hewlett-Packard, Intel, and Novell.
+Microsoft includes Network+ certification in their Microsoft Certified Systems Administrator (MCSA) certification program, which offers an advantage in the current job market.

-Certification in Network+ will prepare you for positions such as network field technician, network field engineer, network administrator, help desk technician, network support specialist, network security specialist, network analyst, network designer, and many more.
+Certification in Network+ will prepare you for positions such as a network field technician, network field engineer, network administrator, help desk technician, network support specialist, network security specialist, network analyst, network designer, and many more jobs in network operations.

 Additionally, U.S. Department of Defense (DoD) IT positions are open to Network+ certified applicants, as the certification meets the DoD directive requirements.